cits5501/cits5501.github.io/assets/workshops/workshop09.md

 You should see that the Dafny compiler reports an *assertion violation*	in line 3; the assertion "$10 < 2$" is not true.
 Now comment out the assertion (using double forward-slashes -- "`//`" -- the same as Java.)
 The code should now compile.

+In Dafny, assertions are checked not at run-time (as they are in many languages), but at compile time: if the Dafny compiler cannot *prove* to its satisfaction that an assertion holds, it will refuse to compile the source code.

 #### Command line compiler

 In the "Terminal" tab, you should be able to invoke the `dafny` command, which lets you compile code to different targets (such as Java, C# and Go) and run the program.
+The command

 ```bash
 $ dafny /version
 ```

 should print the Dafny version and verify the command works.
+And the command

 ```bash
 $ dafny sample.dfy
 ```

 will verify and compile the `sample.dfy` -- it is actually short for the command:

 ```bash
 $ dafny /compile:1 hello.dfy